guiuomsfont/Claw-Rover-K3/README.md

 The result of this work is in this repository, in the form of a self-driving robot which follows the road, while detecting any trash along the way.
 It collects all the trash it detects, effectively acting as an autonomous garbage truck.

 The Claw Rover K3 (CRK3) project is based on two very clear motivations.
 First, we wanted to create a robot committed to the environment, capable of making the world a slightly cleaner planet.
 Secondly, we were very fascinated by autonomous driving systems, such as those of Tesla, and we wanted to take advantage of this project to study them in depth, to implement one satisfactorily and to be able to play and experiment with it.
-From the union of these two great motivations, and from the ideas and the effort of the four members of the group, Claw Rover K3 was born
+From the union of these two great motivations, and from the ideas and the effort of the four members of the group, Claw Rover K3 was born.

 # Description
 In this project you will find the code, simulations and 3D designs of the parts of a robot developed from scratch, Claw-Rover-K3, which is able to drive autonomously and collect garbage previously detected using computer vision techniques.
 This robot consists, schematically, of an anthropomorphic arm located on a platform with four wheels (front-wheel drive).
 It is implemented with Coppelia simulator and, in case you want to carry it out in real life, the instructions dedicated to the movement of the simulation robot should be substituted by communication instructions from a Raspberry Pi board to an Arduino board.
 This is a necessary step in order to correctly interact with the hardware components of the robot, such as the wheels, the arm or the sensors.